Kenilworth, New Jersey: Education

+David Brearley High School for grades 9–12, with a combined enrollment of 774 students in the middle school and high school.

 Students from Winfield Township attend David Brearley High School as part of a sending/receiving relationship with the Winfield Township School District.

 Kenilworth is home to St. Theresa School, a Roman Catholic school operating under the Archdiocese of Newark founded in 1955 that serves students in pre-school through eighth grade through the Salesians of Don Bosco.

 Churches

 There are six churches that are located in Kenilworth.
 The six churches are the Ignite United Methodist church, the First Baptist church, the Union Baptist church, the non-denominational Kenilworth Gospel Chapel, the Saint Paul African Methodist Episcopal church, and the Saint Theresa Roman Catholic church.